William M. Levy

-William Mallory Levy (October 31, 1827 – August 14, 1882) was an American lawyer and Confederate Civil War veteran who served one term as a U.S. Representative from Louisiana from 1875 to 1877.
+William Mallory Levy (October 31, 1827 – August 14, 1882) was an American lawyer, jurist and Confederate Civil War veteran who served one term as a U.S. representative from Louisiana from 1875 to 1877.

 Life and career

 Born in Isle of Wight, Virginia, the son of John B. Levy, Levy completed preparatory studies.

 He graduated from the College of William and Mary, Williamsburg, Virginia, in 1844.

 Civil War

 He served in the Mexican War, as second lieutenant in Company F, First Regiment, Virginia Volunteers.

 He served in the Confederate States Army during the Civil War.

 Commissioned captain of Company A, Second Louisiana Infantry, May 11, 1861.

 He subsequently served as a major in the Adjutant General's Department.